Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Conclusion

 Importantly, AMLP enables systematic validation of trained MLIPs against DFT geometries, which are reproduced with sub-\AA{} accuracy, confirming structural fidelity.
 The framework further automates dynamical assessments: under NVE conditions, trajectories remain stable and conservative with energy conservation better than 0.01\%.
 Subsequent NVT simulations and analyses demonstrate that AMLP provides a consistent framework for evaluating structural correlations across a wide range of temperatures.
 This enables a direct assessment of model quality, particularly in terms of their robustness in molecular dynamics simulations, and reveals distinct differences in performance between the MLIPs.

 These findings emphasize the importance of dynamical validation, as equilibrium accuracy alone may be insufficient to guarantee model robustness at finite temperature.
-The AMLP pipeline simplifies this entire process, lowering the barrier of entry for researchers who are new to machine-learned interatomic potentials.
+AMLP simplifies this entire process, lowering the barrier of entry for researchers who are new to machine-learned interatomic potentials.

 The current AMLP framework represents a first complete version including the most important functionalities for an automated fine-tuning and fitting of MLIPs.
 Future developments will focus on expanding usability, for instance, by enabling LLM agents to directly generate plots or analyze \texttt{.json} datasets on demand, as recently demonstrated for agentized scientific workflows.\cite{DREAMSDensityFunctional2025} We also plan to extend support beyond MACE to other state-of-the-art models such as NequIP\cite{nequip}, TorchMD\cite{TorchMD}, and FeNNol\cite{fennol}, thereby broadening AMLP’s applicability and robustness in computational materials science and theoretical chemistry.
+In addition, the forthcoming release will introduce an automated AL orchestrator that translates user-specified objectives into cycling through inexpensive configuration generation with the use of different foundation models, selective high-level labeling, model retraining, and validation.